-With some models capable of 5,000sq m plots or more, robot mowers are a viable alternative to ride-on mowers for anyone with a lot of ground to cover who doesn't want the bother of mowing themselves.
-They also appeal to anyone wanting a no-fuss way of keeping their garden looking neat and tidy, and to less-able gardeners who may struggle to push around a heavy mower.
+Some models are capable of maintaining 5,000sq m plots or more, making them well-suited to anyone with a lot of ground to cover.
+They also appeal to anyone wanting a fuss-free way of keeping their garden looking neat and tidy, and to less-able gardeners who may struggle to push around a heavy mower.

-Once set up, robot mowers can be completely autonomous.
+Once they're set up, robot mowers can be completely autonomous.
 There's usually no need to switch them on or keep an eye on them and, of course, there's no pushing required.
-The mower can come on at times scheduled by you, cut your grass and return to its dock to charge its battery ready for the next cut.
+The mower can come on at times scheduled by you, cut your grass and return to its charging dock to power up its battery ready for the next cut.

 Most have sensors, so they'll stop if they encounter any obstacles and continue cutting in a different direction.
-So it's best to remove any large obstacles, such as children's toys and garden tools, but odd-shaped lawns or bushes and trees planted throughout your garden shouldn't be an issue for a good robot mower.
+It's best to remove any large obstacles, such as children's toys and garden tools, but odd-shaped lawns or bushes and trees planted throughout your garden shouldn't be an issue for a top-notch robot mower.

-There's no need to empty them either.
+You don't need to empty a robot lawn mower.
 Rather than collecting the cuttings, the mower cuts them up finely and leaves them on the lawn as mulch to encourage healthy grass and help prevent weeds.

 How to set up robot lawn mower

-Assuming that you don't have any issues down the line, setting up your robot lawn mower could be the first and last time you interact with it.
-Most of the set-up is done on the device itself, or a smartphone app, but there is a more fiddly hoop you need to jump through.
+Assuming that you don't have any issues further down the line, setting up your robot lawn mower could be the first and last time you interact with it.
+Most of the setup is done on the device itself, or a smartphone app.

 The wire connects to the charging dock, which requires mains power, so make sure you set it up within reach of an outlet.
 Some manufacturers and dealers will install the wire and charging dock for you.

-What to consider when you're buying a robot lawn mower
+Six questions to consider when buying a robot lawn mower

 Every robot mower has a maximum lawn size that it can cut.
 This is usually measured in square metres.
 Don't assume that a mower that covers less distance, or has less battery life, can do your entire garden in two trips.
 The mower may not come with enough perimeter wire to cover a bigger garden or it may not be able to travel far enough from its dock.

-Most robot mowers can handle a bit of a hill, but some can manage steeper inclines better than others.
+Most robot lawn mowers can handle a bit of a hill, but some can manage steeper inclines better than others.
 If your garden has any slopes then make sure the mower you choose has the power to get up them and keep cutting as it goes.
-You'll find the maximum gradient each mower can navigate in our .
+For every robot mower we test, we record the maximum gradient the machine can navigate.

 If your garden gets a lot of rain, then it may be worth investing in a mower that can cut grass in wet conditions.
 Some mowers struggle to cut wet grass, while others return to their dock automatically when the rain starts falling.

-Some smart robot mowers are tuned in to weather tracking to optimise cutting at the best conditions.
-The , for example, uses a weather tracking system to cancel the usual cycle if the weather is too bad at the scheduled time for it to cut well.
+Smart robot mowers are tuned in to weather tracking to optimise cutting at the best conditions.
+The Bosch Indego s+ 500, for example, uses a weather tracking system to cancel the usual cycle if the weather is too bad at the scheduled time for it to cut well.

 Both types should be more than capable of cutting grass, but they aren't equal if they come into contact with something harder.
-Pivoting blades can move if they come spin up against any hard objects whereas fixed blades don't, meaning they are more likely to get stuck on anything solid in your garden, such as toys.
+Pivoting blades can move if they spin against any hard objects.
+Fixed blades don't, meaning they are more likely to get stuck on anything solid in your garden, such as toys.

 Generally, the larger mowers that cover more ground also have the largest batteries, but machines designed for a smaller garden should be able to trim the whole thing on one charge.
-If you've got a multi-zone mower than it may need to charge between areas.
-Some mowers can charge to full in 45 minutes while others take a whopping 16 hours, so you may need to wait more than half a day before your mower can finish all of your zones.
+If you've got a multi-zone mower then it may need to charge between areas.
+Some mowers can charge to full in 45 minutes, while others take a whopping 16 hours.
+In other words, you may need to wait more than half a day before your mower can finish all of your zones.

-It's very important to note, however, that you rarely get an exact measurable battery life from a robot mower as it uses a variable amount of power each time it runs.
+It's important to note that you rarely get an exact measurable battery life from a robot mower as it uses a variable amount of power each time it runs.
 It mostly depends on the size of the area it's cutting, how much effort it needs to cut the grass, and the conditions.

 In our lab tests, we measure the run time and charging time over a period of a month's cutting on various grass types and conditions to work out an accurate average run time.

-Bosch's range of robot lawn mowers includes the and the .
-Both models are similar, but the 400 can handle lawns up to 400sq m, while the M+ 700 has a maximum lawn size of 700sq m - hence their names.
-They also both have an app that let's you control and monitor your mower remotely.
+Bosch's range of robot lawn mowers includes the Bosch Indego S+ 500 (below) and the Bosch Indego M+ 700.
+Both models are similar, but the 500 can handle lawns up to 500sq m, while the M+ 700 has a maximum lawn size of 700sq m.
+They also both have an app that lets you control and monitor your mower remotely.

-Bosch mowers are some of the only models that cut the grass in parallel lines.
-Although they won't leave stripes, this way of mowing reduces lawn stress.
+Bosch mowers are some of the only models that cut your grass in parallel lines.
+Although they won't leave stripes, this mowing method reduces lawn stress.

 Both mowers have adjustable blades, so you can have grass as short as 30mm and as long as 50mm, but they don't have as many cutting-height settings as other robots.

-With eight different mowers, Robomow has a comprehensive range that covers relatively low-cost models suitable for modest lawns all the way to expensive machines that can mow almost an entire football pitch.
+Robomow has a comprehensive range for you to choose from.
+The line-up covers relatively low-cost models suitable for modest lawns, plus expensive machines that can mow almost an entire football pitch.

-The RX range has two models designed for smaller gardens up to 300sq m, although the cheaper of the two, the RX12U, doesn't have a mowing schedule so you'll need to use the menu on the mower when you want it to start cutting the grass.
+The RX range has two models designed for smaller gardens up to 300sq m, although the cheaper of the two, the RX12U (below), doesn't have a mowing schedule.
+You'll need to use the menu on the mower when you want it to start cutting the grass.